jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 this lesson includes instructions to use both versions.
 If you’d like to try Version 3.\# may need to install the new version if you’ve done the other Python lessons on this website.
 You can install both versions on your computer and use them both.
-The most noticeable change is that the print command requrieds brackets in version 3: print(“Hello World”).
+The most noticeable change is that the print command requires brackets in version 3: print(“Hello World”).

 1. Programing Historian instructions on installing Python 2.7: